In this guide, you’ll learn how to use the Keras API.

 Customize Calling Model Fitting Function¶

 A checkpoint includes the model definition (Python source code), experiment configuration file, network architecture, and the values of the model’s parameters (i.e., weights) and hyperparameters.
 When using a stateful optimizer during training, checkpoints will also include the state of the optimizer (i.e., learning rate).
-Users can also embed arbitrary metadata in checkpoints via a Python API.
+Users can also embed arbitrary metadata in checkpoints via a Python SDK.

 TensorFlow Keras trials are checkpointed to a file named